suryasreddy/Customer-Segmentation-Analysis/README.md

 For improved readability and clarity, the Date column was renamed to Transaction Date.
 This change helps clarify the type of information this field contains and ensures consistency when performing time-based analyses, such as calculating transaction frequency or identifying trends over time.

 ## Missing Values:
 No missing values were identified during the cleaning process, so no imputation or further adjustments were necessary.
+The only empty cells in the dataset were located in the Gender column with a small portion of them being blank.
+To deal with this I named every NULL cell "Other" for the purposes of preserving the data.
 The cleaned dataset was ready for the next stage of exploratory data analysis (EDA) and customer segmentation.
 **Note:** The data file provided in the repository is the cleaned version of the dataset, which has undergone the above transformations and adjustments.
 It does not include the original raw data.